dapi-co/DapiConnect-Android/README.md

                                 phoneNumber
                         )
                 )
-//                beneficiaryInfo(null) or pass null if you don't want to use this
+               //beneficiaryInfo(null) or pass null if you don't want to use this }
-            }

         })